ProfessorNova/PPO-Car/README.md

 1. Clone the repository
 2. Go to the repository directory
+3. Have python installed (tested with python 3.10.11)
-3. Run `pip install -r requirements.txt` (for proper pytorch installation, visit the [pytorch website](https://pytorch.org/get-started/locally/))
+4. Run `pip install -r requirements.txt` (for proper pytorch installation, visit the [pytorch website](https://pytorch.org/get-started/locally/))
-4. Run `python train.py --run-name "my_run"` (if you want to use cuda, add `--cuda` to the command)
+5. Run `python train.py --run-name "my_run"` (if you want to use cuda, add `--cuda` to the command)
-5. Select the track you want to train on (currently there are `track` and `big_track`)
+6. An window will open where you can select the track you want to train on.
+(You can also create your own track with the `track_editor.py` script.
+More on that below)
-6. On default, a video will be recorded every 10 epochs.
+7. On default, a video will be recorded every 10 epochs.
 You can find the videos in the `videos` directory.
-7. Additionally, you can view the training progress with tensorboard by running `tensorboard --logdir "logs"` and opening the link in your browser.
+8. Additionally, you can view the training progress with tensorboard by running `tensorboard --logdir "logs"` and opening the link in your browser.

 ---